kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 3 prep

+First, please read the [Unit III Guide](mt3-unit3.html), if you have not done so already.

+Review the model analyses from [Sonata Assessment 1](materials/mt3-sonataAssess1.html) that I placed in [the class shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cLWhieUx0WTN4YUk&usp=sharing) and compare them to your analyses that you submitted for the assessment.
+Note any differences, and review the readings (see [Unit III Guide](mt3-unit3.html)) to try and understand those differences.
+After that review, put any questions that remain in the form below.

+Lastly, listen to the Emerson Quartet's recording of Mozart's string quartet, "The Hunt," K. 458, first movement.
+Note when the MC and the EEC occur in the exposition, and note those timings on the form below.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:2Y4yWFqwZa0YLbGL8zVjLI" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+<iframe src="https://docs.google.com/forms/d/1UNIDdRXNWlVcvAU0gLiOYDZYl5XA-Jw5GcWVrQB8jHA/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

 ## December 1 prep

 Read the following: